EcmaTC53/spec/sensor-manufacturer-examples.md

 | `moduleRevisionMajor` | A number indicating the module major revision.
 | `moduleRevisionMinor` | A number indicating the module minor revision.
 | `manufacturedOn` | An object with properties `year`, `month`, `day`, `phase`, and `time` (all numbers) that indicate when the module was manufactured.
+| `identification` | A number indicating the identification code of the module.